-- a.
-Grades: To remain in good standing, students must maintain a grade average of at least B. - b.
-First-year examination: The examination committee includes the faculty responsible for first-year exam instructors for MGMT 9000, 9330, 9340 and 9503.
-This committee will provide grades and feedback on the student's exam performance for the evaluation.
-For any student whose performance is marginal or fail according to at least one committee member, the relevant member(s) of the examination committee, in consultation with the doctoral coordinator, will determine remediation activities, which may range from some form of remedial work to a re-take of the specific exam.
-Re-takes are subject to the same time constraints as the original exam and must be completed before August 15th.
-At the end of the re-examination or remediation period, the relevant members of the examination committee will again assess the student and provide feedback for the evaluation. - c.
-Overall evaluation: Any student who the committee unanimously declares to have passed the exam and who has maintained the required grade standard will be deemed to have met the academic standard for continuation in the program.
-Should grade or exam performance be marginal or unacceptable, the evaluation committee and examination committee will jointly decide, following a simple majority voting rule, whether to dismiss the student from the program or to establish additional remedial work.
+a.
+Grades: To remain in good standing, students must maintain a grade average of at least B+.

+b.
+Overall evaluation: Any student who has maintained the required grade standard will be deemed to have met the academic standard for continuation in the program.
+Should grade performance be marginal or unacceptable, the doctoral committee will decide, following a simple majority voting rule, whether to dismiss the student from the program or to establish additional remedial work.
 This vote will also take into consideration feedback from the student's first-year research assistantship supervisor as well as written feedback from any other faculty members who have significant information concerning the student's progress.
 In the event of a tied vote, the doctoral coordinator will cast the deciding vote.